Can Dogs See Ghosts? What Research Says · Kinship

 Real-life dog reactions to “unseen” entities

 Can dogs see ghosts and spirits?
-Many pet parents have experienced situations where their dog reacts negatively to something unseen.
-This can include barking, whining, or even demonstrating anxious or fearful behavior.
+Many pet parents have experienced situations where their dog reacts negatively to something invisible.
+These reactions can include whining, barking, or even demonstrating anxious or fearful behavior.
 Some dogs may stare down an empty hallway or at a wall or a spot on the ceiling, while others may be drawn to or avoid certain areas in the house.

 Dogs tend to be more demonstrative with their reactions and emotions, so even if your dog hears, smells, or sees something benign, their physical reaction may be big — and even startling.
-And your dog could just be anxious, quick to react to any noise they hear.
+And your dog could just be nervous and quick to react to any noise they hear.

 Scientific research on dog “sixth sense”